Azerbaijan International Operating Company: Overview

 The AIOC made significant investment contributing to the construction of the South Caucasus Pipeline, the Baku-Tbilisi-Ceyhan Pipeline, and are currently discussing construction of a Trans-Caspian Oil Pipeline between Kazakhstan and Azerbaijan.
 Extraction of oil from the Azeri-Chirag-Guneshli fields and natural gas from Shah Deniz has been possible through foreign direct investment in this consortium.

-According to the latest agreement, the shares will be as follows after Milli Majlis ratifies the contract signed on September 14, 2017:
+According to the latest agreement, the shares will be as follows Milli Majlis ratifies the contract signed on September 14, 2017: